 Tidal Love numbers describe the deformability of a black hole under the influence of external force.
 It has been demonstrated that conservative linear tidal Love numbers vanish for several families of asymptotically flat black holes in four dimensions, including Schwarzschild \cite{Binnington:2009bb}, Kerr \cite{LeTiec:2020bos, Chia:2020yla, Charalambous:2021mea} and Reissner-Nordstr\"om (RN) \cite{Cardoso:2017cfl, Pereniguez:2021xcj, Rai:2024lho} black holes.
 It was also found that for Kerr black holes, the conservative tidal Love numbers remain vanishing at nonlinear level \cite{DeLuca:2023mio, Riva:2023rcm, Sharma:2024hlz, Gounis:2024hcm}.
 These results provide strong support to the no-hair theorem, showing that black holes in four-dimensional general relativity are remarkably rigid objects.
-On the other hand, Love numbers are generically nonvanishing for charged black holes coupled to charged scalar or fermion \cite{Ma:2024few,Pereniguez:2025jxq ,Chakraborty:2025zyb, Pang:2025myy } and black holes in higher dimensions \cite{Rodriguez:2023xjd,Cardoso:2019vof, Charalambous:2023jgq, Glazer:2024eyi}, in modified gravitational theories \cite{Cardoso:2018ptl,DeLuca:2022tkm,Barura:2024uog, Katagiri:2024fpn,Barbosa:2025uau ,Motaharfar:2025ihv,Motaharfar:2025typ}, in the presence of a cosmological constant \cite{Nair:2024mya, Franzin:2024cah}, or in astrophysical environments \cite{Cardoso:2019upw,DeLuca:2021ite,DeLuca:2022xlz,Katagiri:2023yzm,Cannizzaro:2024fpz}.
-Its potential observability by future gravitational wave experiments makes Love numbers useful theoretical diagnostics.
+On the other hand, Love numbers are generically nonvanishing for dynamical black holes \cite{Bhatt:2023zsy,Bhatt:2024yyz,Bhatt:2024rpx}, charged black holes coupled to charged scalar or fermion \cite{Ma:2024few,Pereniguez:2025jxq ,Chakraborty:2025zyb, Pang:2025myy } and black holes in higher dimensions \cite{Rodriguez:2023xjd,Cardoso:2019vof, Charalambous:2023jgq, Glazer:2024eyi}, in modified gravitational theories \cite{Cardoso:2018ptl,DeLuca:2022tkm,Barura:2024uog, Katagiri:2024fpn,Barbosa:2025uau ,Motaharfar:2025ihv,Motaharfar:2025typ}, in the presence of a cosmological constant \cite{Nair:2024mya, Franzin:2024cah}, or in astrophysical environments \cite{Cardoso:2019upw,DeLuca:2021ite,DeLuca:2022xlz,Katagiri:2023yzm,Cannizzaro:2024fpz}.
+Therefore, Love numbers are useful theoretical diagnostics.
+In fundamental theories, such as string theory or supergravit theory, Love numbers might be used to distinguish black holes from other compact objects, such as the black rings \cite{Emparan:2001wn} or fuzzball solutions \cite{Mathur:2005zp}.
+Potential detectability by future gravitational wave experiments make Love numbers even more intriguing physical observables.

 In this work, we shall revisit the computation of Love numbers of RN black holes in diverse dimensions for several reasons.
 In the previous work \cite{Pereniguez:2021xcj}, only tensor and vector Love numbers were investigated.
 However, to gain complete knowledge about how RN black holes respond to external sources, it is necessary to compute also the scalar type Love numbers.
 On the other hand, within the framework of the realistic Einstein-Maxwell theory, charged black holes represent the simplest generalizations of the vacuum Schwarzschild solution.
 It provides a natural testbed to study graviton-photon mixing \cite{mix1,mix2}, which may lead to conversion of gravitational perturbations into their electromagnetic counterparts and vice versa.
 Although astrophysical black holes are usually assumed to be neutral, there are well known astrophysical processes by which black holes can acquire charge \cite{Zajacek:2018ycb, Levin:2018mzg}, albeit typically small.